MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-access/how-to-aovpn-conditional-access.md

 An EAP-TLS client cannot connect unless the NPS server completes a revocation check of the certificate chain (including the root certificate).
 Cloud certificates issued to the user by Azure AD do not have a CRL because they are short-lived certificates with a lifetime of one hour.
 EAP on NPS needs to be configured to ignore the absence of a CRL.
 Since the authentication method is EAP-TLS, this registry value is only needed under EAP\13.
 If other EAP authentication methods are used, then the registry value should be added under those as well.

-In this section, you'll add `IgnoreNoRevocationCheck` and set it to allow authentication of clients when the certificate does not include CRL distribution points.
-By default, `IgnoreNoRevocationCheck` is set to 0 (disabled).
+In this section, you'll add `IgnoreNoRevocationCheck` and `NoRevocationCheck`.
+By default, `IgnoreNoRevocationCheck` and `NoRevocationCheck` are set to 0 (disabled).

+For more information on `IgnoreNoRevocationCheck` and `NoRevocationCheck`, see [NPS CRL Check Registry Settings](https://learn.microsoft.com/previous-versions/windows/it-pro/windows-server-2008-r2-and-2008/cc771995(v=ws.10)#ignorenorevocationcheck).

 >[!IMPORTANT]
 >If a Windows Routing and Remote Access Server (RRAS) uses NPS to proxy RADIUS calls to a second NPS, then you must set `IgnoreNoRevocationCheck=1` on both servers.